HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   sql_file="common_alt_text_length"
   )
 }}

+There is a positive trend toward alt texts between 20 and 30 characters in length, which tend to balance descriptiveness and brevity.
+But about 50% of images still have either empty alt attributes or text shorter than 10 characters.
+Empty alt text is appropriate only for purely decorative images.
+Most images however convey important information deserving meaningful descriptions and therefore will benefit from a meaningful alt text.

 Best practices continue to emphasize providing concise yet descriptive alt text tailored to image context, avoiding filenames, and using semantic file formats like SVG when appropriate.
 Artificial Intelligence (AI) tools show promise too. <a hreflang="en" href="https://www.drupal.org/project/ai_image_alt_text">Drupal's integration of AI-assisted alt text suggestions</a> helps authors create better alt attributes by providing editable examples.
 Brian Teeman wrote an interesting critique of the <a hreflang="en" href="https://magazine.joomla.org/all-issues/june-2024/ai-generated-alt-text">AI generation of Alt Text</a>.